sightmachine/sightmachine-sdk/README.md

 #### Machine Schema

 It is sometimes helpful to get a list of all stats available for a given Machine.
-This function can be invoked using either of the two API calling styles:
+This function can be invoked using either of the two methods of calling:

-##### Old Style API Call:
+##### Using Positional Arguments

 ```
 cli.get_machine_schema(machine_name, types,show_hidden, return_mtype)
 ```

-##### New Style API Call:
+##### Using Keyword Arguments

 ```
 cli.get_machine_schema(machine_source=machine_name, types=types, show_hidden=show_hidden, return_mtype=return_mtype)